mattermost/mattermost/README.md

 - **IRC** - Join the #matterbridge channel on [Freenode](https://freenode.net/) (thanks to [matterircd](https://github.com/42wim/matterircd)).

 Any other questions, mail us at info@mattermost.com.
 We’d love to meet you!

+change to allow me to open pull request